ChinoUkaegbu/IntrotoIM/midtermProject/journal.md

 + Will try working on creating the objects falling down the sky today.
 Thinking of it being like either by shape or by colour.
 I should get the colour working first though at least.
 But the idea is that after a certain frameCount maybe, there will be text displayed on the screen as per collect triangle, circle, you g sha regardless of colour.
 That is if I don't fall asleep first :guardsman:
 + I also discovered rectMode() and ellipseMode().
 Wonder if I'll use them.
 They have the potential to make drawing these shapes a bit easier.

+### February 27
++ Lol I fell asleep.
+Anyways I decided to make drawing the bowl a function and I also made the bowl smaller.
+I honestly would've just left it in the code plainly but I want some modularity and I think it would be helpful in creating classes maybe IDK?